 Provision for children with special educational needs is a matter for the whole school.
-The Governing Body, the school's Head Teacher, the SENDCo and all other members of staff, particularly class teachers and teaching assistants, have important day-to-day responsibilities.
+The Governing Body, the school's Head Teacher, the SENCo and all other members of staff, particularly class teachers and teaching assistants, have important day-to-day responsibilities.
 All teachers are teachers of children with special educational needs.

 The school will assess each child's current levels of attainment on entry in order to ensure that they build on the patterns of learning and experience already established during the child's pre-school years.
-If the child already has an identified special educational need, this information may be transferred from other partners in their Early Years setting and the class teacher and SENDCo will use this information to:
+If the child already has an identified special educational need, this information may be transferred from other partners in their Early Years setting and the class teacher and SENCo will use this information to:

-- Provide starting points for the development of an appropriate curriculum. - Identify and focus attention on action to support the child within the class. - Use the assessment processes to identify any learning difficulties. - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning, thus engaging in the Assess, Plan, Do, Review cycle.
+- Provide starting points for the development of an appropriate curriculum - Identify and focus attention on action to support the child within the class - Use the assessment processes to identify any learning difficulties - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning, thus engaging in the Assess, Plan, Do, Review cycle

 The identification and assessment of the special educational needs of children whose first language is not English requires particular care.
 Where there is uncertainty about a particular child, a teacher will look carefully at all aspects of the child's performance in different subjects to establish whether the problems are due to limitations in their command of English or arises from special educational needs.
+If needed, this process will be support by the external agency EMTAS.

-The Role of The SENDCo and what Provision Looks like at Upper Beeding
+The Role of The SENCo and What Provision Looks Like at Upper Beeding

-The Special Educational Needs and Disabilities Co-ordinator's [SENDCo] responsibilities include:
+The Special Educational Needs and Disabilities Co-ordinator's [SENCo] responsibilities include:

-- Overseeing the day-to-day operation of the school's SEND policy. - Co-ordinating provision for children with SEND. - Liaising with and advising fellow teachers. - Overseeing the records of all children with SEND. - Liaising with parents of children with SEND.
+- Overseeing the day-to-day operation of the school's SEND policy - Co-ordinating provision for children with SEND - Liaising with and advising fellow teachers - Overseeing the records of all children with SEND - Liaising with parents of children with SEND - Contributing to the in-service training of staff, including arranging training based on the needs of individuals or groups of children with SEND - Liaising with local secondary schools so that support is provided for Y6 pupils as they prepare to transfer - Liaising with local pre-schools regarding transition of children with SEND into the reception unit - Liaising with external agencies including the LA's support and educational psychology services, health and social services and voluntary bodies

-- Contributing to the in-service training of staff, including arranging training based on the needs of individuals or groups of children with SEND. - Liaising with local secondary schools so that support is provided for Y6 pupils as they prepare to transfer. - Liaising with local pre-schools regarding transition of children with SEND into the reception unit. - Liaising with external agencies including the LA's support and educational psychology services, health and social services and voluntary bodies. - Co-ordinating and developing school based strategies for the identification and review of children with SEND. - To oversee the school's maintenance of its Autistic Awareness Award, ensuring that appropriate strategies are employed throughout the school and that staff training is kept up to date. - To coordinate or contribute to Early Help plans for children with more complex needs where a multi-disciplinary approach is required.
+- Co-ordinating and developing school based strategies for the identification and review of children with SEND - To oversee the school's maintenance of national and local initiatives and standards, ensuring that appropriate strategies are employed throughout the school as well as making sure that staff training is kept up to date - To coordinate or contribute to Early Help plans for children with more complex needs where a multi-disciplinary approach is required.